 Lucy applied for over 500 jobs and kept getting rejected.
 Employers doubted what she could do, and she ended up doubting herself.
-But, you helped her feel much more confident about the future.

 If you’ve ever applied for a job, you’ll know it can feel like an emotional rollercoaster.
-You spend ages perfecting your CV and covering letter, send it off and keep everything crossed that you hear back.
+You spend ages perfecting your CV and covering letter, send it off, and keep everything crossed that you hear back.

 Imagine how it felt for Lucy, going through all that not once or twice, but over 500 times.
 Most of the time, employers didn’t even reply.
 And when they did, it was always a “no”, even though Lucy has a university degree and all the right qualifications.